- Start date: September

 Where you'll study

 The course is entirely taught in English and has a duration of 18 months.
-The first semester held at MIP, Milan and the second one held at Strathclyde, Glasgow, plus final project work/research thesis.
+The first semester is held at MiP, Milan and the second at Strathclyde, Glasgow, plus final project work/research thesis.

 You'll spend approximately five months in Italy and the UK.
-The other eight months for the final project work can be in Italy, UK or internationally.
+The other eight months for the final project work can be in Italy, UK or another international location.
 The decision depends on your interests and the opportunities available.

 The programme is structured around the unique expertise of each institution.
-This ensures that the quality of teaching is at an exceptional level.
-You'll meet with a European and international network of scholars.
+This ensures that you'll benefit from an exceptional quality of teaching and meet with a European and international network of scholars.